 However, Tramin as a village did not come to be until the Middle Ages.
 This medieval history is inescapable.
 Narrow alleys, stone archways and windows bedecked in flowers seem to greet you at every turn — making its historic roads enchanting to wander all on their own.

-But the village also holds three religious treasures not to miss.
+But before letting wine slow your pace, it’s perhaps better to see Tramin’s three main religious treasures first.
 These sites are priceless in their historical significance to South Tyrol.

 Parish Church of St. Quirikus and Julitta

-Not far from the heart of Tramin is the magnificent Parish Church of St. Quirikus and Julitta.
+Not far from the heart of Tramin is the magnificent Parish Church of St. Quirikus and Julitta, the towering symbol of the village.
 Founded in 850 AD, the church transports you to another time with intricate craftsmanship that has long since been discarded in our hurried age.

 The addition of its iconic Gothic stone steeple occurred in 1492.
 At a height of 282 feet, it is the tallest tower of its kind in South Tyrol.